IronDeviceAudio/Linux_Driver_SMA1305/README.md

 REV037: Implementation of Data Transfer Interface from AP to DSP in MTK RV55 Environment.

 REV038: Use a custom name for the CONFIG setting instead of the platform-defined name.

+REV039: Fixed an issue where Force Mute was release in scenarios.